OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 - When implementing Smart Alerts in the same add-in, the prepend-on-send and append-on-send operations occur before the `OnMessageSend` and `OnAppointmentSend` event handler operations.

 - If multiple active add-ins use prepend-on-send or append-on-send, the order of the content to be inserted depends on the order in which the add-in ran.
-For prepend-on-send, the content of the add-in that runs last appears at the top of the mail item above the previously prepended content.
-For append-on-send, the content of the add-in that runs last appears at the bottom of the mail item below the previously appended content.
+For prepend-on-send, the content of the add-in that runs last appears at the top of the mail item body before the previously prepended content.
+For append-on-send, the content of the add-in that runs last appears at the bottom of the mail item body after the previously appended content.

 - Delegate and shared mailbox scenarios are supported as long as the add-in that implements prepend-on-send or append-on-send is enabled on the shared mailbox or delegator's account.